 But if you try to find the answers to questions like, “How long does nicotine stay in your blood?” or “How long does nicotine stay in your urine?” beware that most testing doesn’t even look for nicotine per se.
 More on that shortly.

 Instead, they test for a substance called cotinine, which is a metabolite of nicotine.
-Nicotine is turned into cotinine (metabolized) by the liver, and remains detectable in the body for up to three weeks—though usually for about one week.
+Nicotine is turned into cotinine (metabolized) by the liver, and remains detectable in the body for up to three weeks (though usually about one week).

 There are several tests that can be used to measure cotinine levels.
 Blood testing is very accurate and can detect both nicotine and cotinine.
 It’s also the most expensive and invasive testing method, so it’s less frequently used than the other methods.

 Obviously, drawing blood requires a trained technician and a visit to a lab, which makes the process expensive and cumbersome for both employee and employer.
 There are two kinds of blood tests for cotinine.
-One is a simple positive-or-negative measure that doesn’t quantify the amount measured.
+One is a simple positive-or-negative measure that doesn’t quantify the amount of cotinine present in the blood.
 The other test can specify the level of the nicotine metabolite in the blood serum.

 Saliva testing is the most sensitive of the common testing methods, and many labs and insurance companies have switched to saliva testing in recent years.
-The levels of cotinine saliva tests are able to detect are about 1/3 as high as those in blood serum, and about 1/15th those in urine.
+The levels of cotinine that saliva tests are able to detect are about one-third as high as those in blood serum, and about one-fifteenth those in urine.
 But the biggest benefit of saliva testing is its ease for all concerned.

 Saliva testing for cotinine is often done by employers using kits supplied by third-party labs.
 Usually a swab of the person’s mouth is done, and the swab is inserted into a self-sealing container that is then shipped to the lab.
 The results are then returned to the employer or insurance company online or by phone.
 This is far less expensive and time-consuming than sending each employee to a lab for blood testing.

 Cotinine testing from hair samples is the most reliable method, but also the most difficult, most expensive and slowest.
-Hair testing is sometimes ordered if the results of other tests are doubted.
+Hair testing is sometimes ordered if the results of other tests are unclear or in doubt.
 It’s also frequently used in scientific studies.
 The benefit for scientists studying smoking and nicotine is that hair samples can retain cotinine for as long as three months.

-Insurance companies commonly conduct nicotine (or cotinine) tests for health insurance, but some also test for life insurance purposes.
+Insurance companies commonly conduct nicotine (or cotinine) tests on health insurance customers, but some also test for life insurance purposes.
 Some companies are changing their guidelines now and allowing policy holders to vape or use smokeless tobacco and still be eligible for non-smoker rates.
-Some even allow cigar smoking.
+Some even allow cigar smoking without raising their rates.

 In the future, we hope employers and insurance companies will recognize the difference in risk between smoking and safer forms of nicotine use, and stop punishing vapers and snus users.
 Meanwhile, your best bet if you know when you’re going to be tested is to simply abstain for two weeks or longer.
 If you’re in a secure job, consider discussing with your employer why they should be encouraging smokers at your company to switch to low-risk nicotine products like vaping.